-Injured Species list People Other III.
-Development of goals and objectives for each species, process, or service that are consistent with the guiding principles.

-(Examples)

-Goal X - A healthy productive population of sea mammals

-Objective 1: A healthy productive population of Harbor Seals as determined by...

-Strategy a) Monitoring of migration

-- IV.
-Development of specific strategies to attain these objectives or to determine when an objective has been attained. - V. Development of restoration projects that are highly coordinated from the planning through the data synthesis stages.

-OTHER

-- VI.
-Discussion of integrated research.

-- VII.
-What about species not listed but identified later.

-- VIII.
-Time lines for strategies and project length (e.g., monitoring for 5 years vs. 30 years).

-- IX.
+m.
+Development of g and that are consistent with the miding principles.
+(Examples) Goal X - A healthy Objective 1: A Section of the contract of the Strategy a) Monitoring of migration Development of specific and an arrangement of specific and IV. objective has been attained.
+Development of restriction and the state of V. through the data synchrolis sade of OTHER Discussion of integration VI.
+VII.
+What about species in the first that the same of Time lines for strategy and the strategy VIII. years).
+IX.
 Meat on the bones.

-- X. Next meeting.
+X. Next meeting.
 Adjourn